ballerina-platform/ballerina-dev-website/learn/how-to-run-ballerina-programs.md

   - /v1-2/learn/how-to-deploy-and-run-ballerina-programs/
 ---

-## Running Ballerina Programs and Services
+# How to Run Ballerina Programs and Services

 A Ballerina application can have:

 1. A [`main()`](/learn/by-example/the-main-function.html) function that runs as a terminating process.